ICC T20 World Cup Betting Offers & Free Bets, UAE 2021

 The 2020 T20 was due to be hosted by Australia but has been postponed to 2022.
-Therefore it is India that will now host the 2021 version as planned and will see 45 matches over 4 weeks, split into two group stages and followed by semi-finals and the final.
+India were then selected to host but due to the pandemic situation in the country it reverted to the back-up, The United Arab Emirates.
+Therefore it is UAE (with preliminary rounds in Oman) that will now host the 2021 version as planned and will see 45 matches over 4 weeks, split into two group stages and followed by semi-finals and the final.
 As always if you want a bet look no further as we’ve assembled the best deals on this page to help you get more value.

 T20 World Cup Betting Offers for 2021